 Illustration photo.

 Notably, recently, according to the investigation results of fraud cases that appropriated people's money, up to 99% of cases left no trace of the criminals.
 Because the money was transferred but the account was rented, borrowed to buy and sell and then transferred to another account.
-It is very difficult to track down the fraudsters.
+Tracking down the fraudsters is very difficult.
 But from July 1, even if customers accidentally transferred money to the scammers' accounts, they can still get the money back.
-Because to transfer money to the account, the person performing the transaction must authenticate biometrics with transactions over 10 million VND.
-In the case of criminals using their own accounts to transfer money, the police will quickly identify their identity by comparing it with the information on the chip-embedded ID card.
+Because to transfer money to an account, the person performing the transaction must authenticate biometrics with transactions over 10 million VND.
+In case the fraudster uses his account to transfer money, the police will quickly identify the identity by comparing it with the information on the chip-embedded ID card.

 Truc Chi (t/h)